abishekdevendran/GitWrapper/README.md

 - `GET /user/secretFans` takes `body.username` and returns the list of users who have starred more than 2 of the specified user's repositories.
 If the user is not specified, it returns the list of users who have starred the logged in user's repositories.
 - `GET /user/specificSecretFans` takes `body.username` and returns the list of users who have starred exactly 2 of the specified user's repositories.
 If the user is not specified, it returns the list of users who have starred exactly 2 of the logged in user's repositories.
--`GET /user/popularRepos` takes `body.username` and returns the list of repositories of the specified user with >5stars and >5forks.
+- `GET /user/popularRepos` takes `body.username` and returns the list of repositories of the specified user with >5stars and >5forks.
 If the user is not specified, it returns the list of repositories of the logged in user with >5stars and >5forks.

--`GET /user/activeRepos` takes `body.username` and returns the list of repositories with > 5 commits by owner in last 10 days.
+- `GET /user/activeRepos` takes `body.username` and returns the list of repositories with > 5 commits by owner in last 10 days.
 If the user is not specified, it returns the list of repositories with > 5 commits by owner in last 10 days.

 ### ENV Variables